algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specifications/technical-specification.md

 Also, during the locked period, the device will send regularly the GPS position and battery level by the 2G network, to a remote server communicating with the app.
 The aim is to make the sports shield as rustic and resilient as possible, minimizing direct user interactions with the hardware and keeping them remote, via the Bluetooth app.

-The company who gave us this project, explained all of it during a presentation at the very beginning.
-Here is the [PDF of the presentation](files/SportShield-project-Brief-AlgoSup-Embedded-software-optimization.pdf).

 ## Hardware

 This project is not about the entire conception of the device from scratch.
 To be able to develop the firmware of the device we needed only the electronic and informatic parts of the project being developed.
 Thus, we received :